TheMaster-2/EthicalHackingWriteUps/docs/dev.md

 This is my first write up

-This Vulnerable by design VM is provided by TCM Academy as part of the course, Practical Ethical Hacking - The Complete Course
+This Vulnerable by design VM is provided by TCM Academy as part of the course Practical Ethical Hacking - The Complete Course.

-I had to change the network cards to NAT, also for some reason this VM was dual honed, however, this is not relevant.
+I had to change the VM network cards to NAT, also for some reason this VM was dual honed, however, this is not relevant.

 When the VM booted, I had to log in and run DHclient as no IP was being picked up by the VM (creds are provided in a text file by TCM)